 Many people often wonder how much stock Google employees get.
 The Google stock bonus for software engineers is varied.
-Like in many other Silicon Valley technology companies, software engineers are issued Restricted Stock Units (RSUs).
-These are used by Google to compensate employees through company shares.
+Like in many other Silicon Valley technology firms, Google software engineers are issued Restricted Stock Units (RSUs).
+The company uses these to compensate employees through company shares.

 RSUs are subject to a four-year vesting schedule at Google.
 Each year, 25 percent of your stock is vested (roughly at a rate of 2.08 percent per month).
 This means you will unlock 25 percent of your stock each year.

 Google sometimes refers to its RSUs as a Google Stock Unit or GSU.
 In addition, the vesting schedule for RSUs/GSUs can vary depending on the number of shares you receive.
-For instance, if you earn less than 32 GSUs, your stock will vest annually, whereas if you earn between 64 and 159 GSUs, your stock will vest quarterly.
+For instance, if you earn less than 32 GSUs, your stock will vest annually.
+If you earn between 64 and 159 GSUs, your stock will vest quarterly.

 Benefits of Working at Google

 Do those salaries impress you?
-Would you believe there’s more to Google’s compensation package than just monetary compensation and stock options?
-Well, as a software engineer you will also be eligible for a range of different benefits.
-Some of these benefits are unique to Google.
+Would you believe there’s more to the Google engineer salary package than just cash bonuses and stock options?
+Well, as a software engineer you will also be eligible for a range of benefits, some of which are unique to Google.